kroolar/solar-system/README.md

 - jupiter
 - and the Earth's moon

 In the background, randomly generated nebulae and moving stars of various colors shapes and sizes.
-In addition, a falling whistle occasionally appears randomly.
+In addition occasionally, a falling star appears randomly.
 In the background you can also see a big dipper.